7 steps for creating great PowerPoint presentations

 • Labeling both the x-axis and the y-axis with measurement units

-• Using color sparingly to highlight the chart’s conclusion, for example using muted tones with one key vertical bar highlighted in a bolder color
+• Using color sparingly to highlight the chart’s conclusion, for example using muted tones except for one key vertical bar which you highlight in a bolder color

-• Adding trendlines to charts that can visually indicate patterns or trends in the data, for example, CAGRs
+• Adding trendlines and/or annotations to charts that can visually indicate patterns or trends in the data, for example, CAGRs

 • Displaying legends to help viewers understand the meaning of different colors, symbols, or patterns used in the chart